 12. “This last year, have I had opportunities to learn and grow?”

 As the book states, those companies that reflected positive responses to the 12 questions profited more, were more productive as business units, retained more employees per year, and satisfied more customers.
-For manager this questionnaire may help to understand the climate in his team.
-For individual this assessment may help to understand if he is in the right Company, as people leave their immediate managers, not the companies they work for.
+For managers, this questionnaire may help to understand the climate in his team.
+For individuals, this assessment may help to understand if he/her is in the right company, as people leave their immediate managers, not the companies they work for.

-The book goes thrue four keys to keep in mind when creating an environment for top performance:
+The book goes through four keys to keep in mind when creating an environment for top performance: